foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

 :math:`2^{n}` represents 1.0 in FX format and also might be obtained by shifting :math:`1 <<  n`.
 Rounding mode (nearest, up, convergence, truncated, and so on) affects only FX representation precision and can be platform specific.
-In case the calculated :math:`x_{fx}` fixed point value exceeds container type range, it must be saturated.
+If the calculated :math:`x_{fx}` fixed point value exceeds container type range, it must be saturated.
 In case of immediate forward/backward conversion, :math:`x_{fp32}` might be not equal to the original one due to rounding and saturation operations.
 Only Per-tensor quantization granularity is supported for these data formats, which means that all values in